Send in Your Nominations for the GSG Excellence Awards

 For each award, the nominee is expected to write a narrative cover letter explaining why they would be a good candidate for the award.
 Additionally, each nominee is required to submit two letters of recommendation (for all awards other than the Risk Management Award) and a CV.
 Visit the Excellence Awards page for more information.

 The deadline to apply for these awards is January 29th, 2021 by 5pm.
-Please follow application instructions carefully and submit your nominations to the online nomination form.
+Please follow application instructions carefully and submit your nominations through the online nomination form found here.